vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Switch to the user of container *id* and cd to its LXC home.
 The shell is tailored only for container *id*, do not use it to manipulate any other containers, even in the same LXC home.
-Every container can have a different CGroup configuration, which would be broken.
+Every container can have a different cgroup configuration, which would be broken.

   Also not that when a container is started from this shell using `lxc-start`, `ct console` for tty0 will not be functional.